box/box-content-preview/README.md

 * `viewer` event will be fired when we have the viewer instance 1st available.
 This will be the same object that is part of the `load` event also.
 This event will be fired before `load` so that clients can attach their listeners before the `load` event fires.

 * `load` event will be fired on every preview load when `show()` is called or if inter-preview navigation is happening.
-The value argument will be an object contaianing
+The value argument will be an object containing:
 ```javascript
   {
       error: 'message', // Error message if any that happened while loading the preview